 This could be huge for San Diego’s affordable housing crisis!
 Now combine that with natural, non-toxic, low-carbon building and we can do something real to address our growing population in a more sustainable way.

 If you would like to explore the possibility of building a high-performance, non-toxic ADU on your property, we’d be happy to help you evaluate your options.

 We’re excited to be making progress on the 120 sq foot turmeric growing building for Coral Tree Farm.
-The rubble trench foundation is done and we’re ready for this weekend’s sold out framing workshop.
-As of 7/3, there is one spot left in the straw bale workshop and a couple of spots in the plaster workshops so register soon if you are interested in participating (click on the photos below to register).
+We held three wonderful workshops already (framing, straw bales, and clay base plaster) and are looking forward to the Finish Clay Plaster workshop on 8/12.
+As of 8/8, there is only one spot left in the finish clay plaster workshop, so register soon if you are interested in participating (link to registration).